-Cost for CSU students: exact costs to be confirmed on notification of successful application
+Cost for CSU students: approximately $11,000.00 (exact costs to be confirmed on notification of successful application)

-Costs should include: In-country program fee, international airfares, travel insurance, airport transfers, accommodation (twin-share), most meals, local transport during program, and entry to all sites included in the tour itinerary.
+Costs should include: In-country program fee, airport transfers, accommodation (twin-share), most meals, local transport during program, and entry to sites included in the tour itinerary.

-Costs do not include: CSU Subject fee, visas, passports, immunisations (where required), additional meals, recreational activities, souvenirs, gratuities and incidentals.
+Costs do not include: CSU Subject fee, visas & border taxes, airfares, travel insurance, passports, immunisations (where required), additional meals, recreational activities, souvenirs, gratuities and incidentals.